Ajan-S/Python_CompanyTracker/README.md

     - [List Management](#list-management)

 ## How To Run
+**Note.** Python is required.

 In order to run the file you must:
-  1. Install Python onto your computer
+  1. Git clone or download folder to your device.
+  2. Via Terminal access folder where it is stored.
-  2. Run the program in terminal with
+  3. Run the program in terminal with
      ```bash
      py .\CompanyTracker.py
      ```